warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 3. It uses a [security quote protocol]({% post_url 2022-02-02-security-quote-protocol %}), which makes the wallet as secure as a native app or browser extension.

-4. The app has a minimal but dense single-page design, facilitating speed and efficiency, while reducing the probability of user error.
+4. The app has a minimal but feature-dense single-page design, facilitating speed and efficiency, while reducing the probability of user error.

 5. Transactions can be searched and filtered.